Shudao: History

 In 316 BC, the state of Qin, the capital of which was then Xianyang (near present-day Xi'an), conquered Shu and its eastern neighbour, the Ba Federation.
 Related to this conquest, the first roads were built through the mountains.
 Of the Golden Ox Road there is a tale that the ruler of Shu had built it in order to send the ruler of Qin a golden ox as a gift.
 So it is possible that the southern section of this road was constructed by Shu with other roads being built by Qin State.Over time, sections not consisting of planks were replaced by flagstones and steps.
 Nevertheless, they were still a challenge for travellers.
-In the Tang Period, Li Bai wrote about the "hard road to Shu", and about "ladders to heaven made of timber and stones".
+In the Tang period, Li Bai wrote about the "hard road to Shu", and about "ladders to heaven made of timber and stones".
 Along the roads fortified control posts and cities were built.

 At that time, the Tangluo Road was an official postal road and the Baoye Road was in constant use.
 It is likely he wrote of one of these roads.

 During times of conflict, sections of the plank roads were sometimes burned as a military stratagem.
-One such conflict was after the overthrow of the Qin Dynasty in 206 BC, when the successful leader of the revolt, Xiang Yu, banished his strongest rival Liu Bang to be ruler of the remote kingdoms of Han, Shu and Ba.
+One such conflict was after the overthrow of the Qin dynasty in 206 BC, when the successful leader of the revolt, Xiang Yu, banished his strongest rival Liu Bang to be ruler of the remote kingdoms of Han, Shu and Ba.
 Retreating with his army to Hanzhong, at the suggestion of his advisor Zhang Liang, Liu destroyed the plank roads immediately after his passage in order to stop any pursuers.
-Then, to deceive Xiang Yu of his intentions to attack the three kings of Qin, some say he pretended to repair the Plank Roads as his Generalissimo Han Xin took what is now called the Chencang Road to attack Chencang.
+Then, to deceive Xiang Yu of his intentions to attack the three vassal kings of Qin, some say he pretended to repair the Plank Roads as his Generalissimo Han Xin took what is now called the Chencang Road to attack Chencang.
 Even today, Chinese say “openly repair the plank roads, secretly march on Chencang” (明修栈道，暗渡陈仓) to describe this stratagem.
-Later Liu Bang founded the Han Dynasty and in peacetime, the mountain roads were rebuilt.
+Later Liu Bang founded the Han dynasty and in peacetime, the mountain roads were rebuilt.
 Another example occurred four hundred years later, in the age of the Three Kingdoms.
-The founder of the state of Shu Han, Liu Bei, had a famous advisor and Prime Minister Zhuge Liang (also called Kongming) who made constant use of the Shu Roads to attack the Kingdom of Wei.
-Following Kongming's death, Plank Roads were burned on at least two occasions to defend Hanzhong; once by the traitor Wei Yan and once by the patriot Jiang Wei, but nothing could save Shu Han.
+The founder of the state of Shu Han, Liu Bei, had a famous advisor and Prime Minister Zhuge Liang (also called Kongming by his Courtesy name) who made constant use of the Shu Roads to attack the rival state of Cao Wei.
+Following Kongming's death, Plank Roads were burned on at least two occasions to defend Hanzhong; once by Wei Yan and once by Jiang Wei, but Shu Han was eventually conquered by Cao Wei in 263.
 Afterwards the Plank Roads were restored and the traffic continued to flow.